Finnoy Travel - Travel Stories and Reviews

 How to Prepare a Day Trip to Tallinn

 Making an enjoyable day trip from Helsinki to Tallinn is simple.
-After you have booked ferry tickets, you just need to head to one of the centrally located ports in Helsinki and board the ferry.
-In a few hours, you will reach the Port of Tallinn and by walking 20 minutes more, you will be at the city centre.
-If you leave for Tallinn in the morning and come back late in the evening, you will have an ample 10 hours to explore the city and its nearby areas.
-Estonia uses euros like Finland, so there is no need to exchange money.
+After booking ferry tickets, you must head to one of the centrally located ports in Helsinki and board the ferry.
+In a few hours, you will reach the Port of Tallinn, and by walking 20 minutes more, you will be at the city centre.
+If you leave for Tallinn in the morning and return late in the evening, you will have 10 hours to explore the city and its nearby areas.
+Estonia uses euros like Finland, so exchanging money is unnecessary.
 Payment cards are also widely accepted in Tallinn.

-Because the ferries operate every day, making a last-minute plan is possible.
-You can even book a ferry ticket in the morning just a few hours before the scheduled departure.
+Because the ferries operate daily, making a last-minute plan is possible.
+You can even book a ferry ticket in the morning just a few hours before departure.
 However, early bookers get better rates.

 Ferries

-Between Helsinki and Tallinn there is a ferry departing almost every hour from both ends.
+Between Helsinki and Tallinn, a ferry departs almost every hour from both ends.
 We recommend reading our Helsinki - Tallinn ferry booking guide to find your most suitable connection.

 Viking Line XPRS at Port of Tallinn